CourseraGit70/urban-enigma/readme-meganwalley.md

     displays the log of what the backend sends to be displayed
 - Begin programming of a few logic games

+Stretch #3:
+- Finish the tie in with the games to the main index.html
+- Clean up index.html, update page to display game graphics more clearly
+- Add text effects to alerts from the backend so that they appear with to be typed in, similar to the main page.

 Notes:
+11/5/2019
 All goals of Stretch #1 were accomplished.
 I have a simple color scheme and a few ideas on how to make the website more involved that have not been implemented at all yet

+11/19/2019
+Added the games Cam worked on to the main page, but I didn't complete the log to show the user what's happening in the bacend, nor did I encrypt the cookie.
+Moving alert system to Stretch #3, removing encryption of the cookie out of the project, because I'm currently not sure that's needed.